ehmatthes/django-simple-deploy/docs/plugins/index.md

 ## Developing a new plugin

 I'm aiming to make a repo that will serve as a template for starting a new plugin.
 Until then, the best approach is to copy what you see in the [dsd-flyio](https://github.com/django-simple-deploy/dsd-flyio) plugin.
 If you're interested in developing a new plugin and want some help, please feel free to open an issue.

+## Testing plugins

+The test suite will identify a plugin that's installed in editable mode, and run that platform's unit and integration tests.